ventus-ag/docs/_docs/tutorials/win-veeam-agent.md

 Open the Veeam Agent for Windows icon in the system tray, or right-click the Veeam Agent for Windows icon in the system tray and select Control Panel and open the About tab.
 If the new version of Veeam Agent for Windows is available, **click Download**.
 When the download is complete, **click Install**.
 To upgrade Veeam Agent for Windows, you must accept the license agreement.
-Read the license agreement, select the I agree to the Veeam End User License Agreement check box and click Update.
+Read the license agreement, select the **I agree to the Veeam End User License Agreement** check box and click **Update**.

 ## Consider the following
 In some cases, upgrade to the new version of Veeam Agent for Windows may require computer reboot.
 Save the downloaded archive on the computer where you plan to install the new version of the product and double-click the setup archive to start the upgrade.
-After you upgrade Veeam Agent for Windows, you must obtain and install a new license.
+After upgrading Veeam Agent for Windows, you must obtain and install a new license.

 ## Uninstalling Veeam Agent for Windows
 From the Start menu, select Control Panel > Programs and Features.
 In the programs list, right-click Veeam Agent for Windows and select Uninstall.
 Wait for the process to complete.
-The Local DB and other prerequisite components installed and used by Veeam Agent for Windows are not removed during the uninstall process.
-To remove each of the remaining components, right-click it in the programs list and select Uninstall.
+The Local DB and other prerequisite components installed and used by Veeam Agent for Windows are not removed during the uninstallation process.
+To remove each of the remaining components, right-click it in the programs list and select **Uninstall**.